ranma/arm-mcu/str91x/README.txt

 Test Platform

-   This framework is validated on the [4]STMicro STR910-EVAL development board.
+   This framework is validated on the following STR91x development boards:
+     * [4]STMicro STR910-EVAL development board.

    Tested on 9 August 2013 with gcc 4.8.1.